Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 As an example, an Amazon River aquarium will generally need less or no carbon while a heavily fed reef tank will need more.

 One reason for little or no carbon in an Amazon River aquarium is these are generally low pH environments that are high oxidizing with little or no Redox Reduction.
 As noted earlier, positively charged metal ions once they give up their positive charge are easily removed and in a low pH, highly oxidizing aquarium this can be done rapidly.
+The use of Carbon, especially in larger quantities will only speed this process.

 I have made many tests and observations over the years in freshwater and marine aquariums of different environments, as well as ponds as to how much carbon is best to use (if any).